GaryB93/Flipt/README.md

 Let's get into how you can use this repo:

+Make sure you have Node installed on your machine.

 1. Fork or clone this repo onto your local machine.
 2. npm install
 3. npm run dev